 How to Adjust the Height of Your Passive Pickups

 In principle, your guitar should come from the factory with its pickups set at the correct height for the specifications of the pups and the guitar.
 However, quality control varies between factories and in some cases, incorrectly set up guitars do slip through the net and may require height adjustment.
 It could also be the case that you’ve installed new pickups and you need to set the height all over again.
 Alternatively, if you’re just looking to customize your sound, a pup height adjustment can be helpful.

 Before you get started with adjusting your pickup height, you should consider a few things.
 First, a clear work space is absolutely necessary.
 It should be flat and level with support for your guitar’s neck available.

 Finally, install some fresh strings.
-As old strings become coated in dead skin, dirt and oils, they acquire an amount of insulation against the magnetism of the pickups.
+As old strings become coated in dead skin, dirt, and oils, they acquire an amount of insulation against the magnetism of the pickups.
 Having new strings installed will ensure that the interaction between pickups and strings is as it should be, which will make accurate adjustment much easier.

 Step 1 – Reference Points

 Measurements should be taken using a precision ruler, or if you have them, a pair of calipers.
-Choose a unit, be it mm or inches, and stick with it throughout in order to avoid confusion later on.
-Remember that you will need to adjust at both the bass and treble sides of the pickup when raising or lowering the pickup, so be sure to take your initial reference measurements on both sides.
+Choose a unit, be it mm or inches, and stick with it in order to avoid confusion later on.
+Remember that you’ll need to adjust at both the bass and treble sides of the pickup when raising or lowering the pickup, so be sure to take your initial reference measurements on both sides.

 Step 2 – Start Adjustments